exercism/v3/languages/csharp/exercises/concept/chars/.docs/instructions.md

 ### 4. Ensure that an already valid identifier remains unchnged by the routine

-Note that utility should treat an empty string as valid
+Note that the `Clean` method should treat an empty string as valid

 ```csharp
 Identifier.Clean("àḃç");